kypierce/Kylas_website/content/authors/admin/_index.md

 title: Kyla Pierce
 role: Biologist and Data Analyst
 avatar_filename: img_0448.jpg
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am intrested in enviormental data science and microbiology, and how the two can be combined for conservation efforts.
 interests:
-  - Artificial Intelligence
+  - Conservation Biology
-  - Computational Linguistics
+  - Environmental Data Science
-  - Information Retrieval
+  - Microbiology
 social:
   - icon: envelope
     icon_pack: fas